-An attractive feature of our approach over those mentioned above is that histories and pending contracts are not stored in memory during the monitoring.
-This positively impacts the scalability of the approach and is particularly useful when monitoring multiple and long running contracts between several services.
+multiple and long running contracts between several services.
 As a case study we presented the monitoring of contracts for a repair company.
-Although the TADD for the service is not large enough to exploit the full capabilities of RMCS, we believe it is still sufficiently significant to demonstrate the methodology and scope of the proposed approach.
-Experiments demonstrate larger scenarios would be handled just as well by the technique.
+Although the TADD for the service is not large enough to exploit the full capabilities of RMCWS, we believe it is still sufficiently significant to demonstrate the methodology and scope of the proposed approach.
+Experiments demonstrate that larger scenarios would be handled just as well by the technique.